By Anne Cosgrove

 Finding The New Location

 At 3,600 square feet, the new space has an expansive feel that affords the company’s 20+ employees a layout that fosters both solo work and collaborative tasks.
 It’s an ideal setting for staff who are busy publishing three magazines.
-In addition to Facility Executive, Group C is publisher of Business Facilities, for corporate site selectors, and Turf, part of the LawnSite Network, is a publication for lawn care and landscape professionals.
+In addition to Facility Executive, Group C is publisher of Business Facilities, for corporate site selectors, and Turf, a publication for lawn care and landscape professionals.
 As part of these brands, in-person events (that went virtual in 2020), webinars, and online products offer our readers important information they need to do their jobs.

 “We flirted with the idea of moving for several years, but the timing was never right,” explains Ted Coene, Co-President and Owner of Group C. “Then, one day while driving through Red Bank, I saw there was availability at one of my favorite buildings in Red Bank, the Galleria.”